 “Give people the benefit of the doubt, over and over again . . .
 See the good in others so it brings out the best in you.”Liz newman

-When it comes to empathy in leadership, an executive must become a positive thinker.
+When it comes to empathy in leadership, empathetic leaders must be positive thinkers.
 This includes thinking positively about their direct reports, even when things go wrong.
 Instead of jumping to negative conclusions, they get to the heart of why mistakes or failures happened so they can help the person work through these issues and avoid them in the future.

 For example, this might look like saying things like: